Mutant X (comics): Plot

 After Greystone, a member of Havok's X-Factor team, develops temporal insanity, he attempts to build a time machine to return to his timeline and be reunited with his mother who, in all probability, does not exist anymore.
 Havok attempts to stop him, but the machine explodes, supposedly killing both men.
-However, at the instant of Havok's death, a Havok from an alternate reality also dies after being shot in the chest by a Sentinel.
+At the instant of Havok's death, a Havok from an alternate reality also dies after being shot in the chest by a Sentinel.
 Havok's spirit finds its way into his counterpart's body and he wakes up in the Mutant X Universe.
 Here, he is the leader of a mutant team of heroes dubbed The Six (who are altered versions of his friends from Earth-616), the husband of Madelyne Pryor, and the father of Scotty Summers.

-At first he tries to convince the others of the Six to help him return to his universe, but they all still believe him to be the Havok of their universe and insist that he is lying about coming from another dimension as a way of getting back at Madelyne for some unspecified injury.
+At first he tries to convince the others of the Six to help him return to his universe.
+They all still believe him to be the Havok of their universe and insist that he is lying about coming from another dimension as a way of getting back at Madelyne for some unspecified injury.
 Havok ultimately gives up and decides to take on his counterpart's place in this universe.
-Only Scotty, who has precognitive powers, realizes that Havok is telling the truth, and addresses him as "Alex" instead of "Dad".
+Scotty, who has precognitive powers, realizes that Havok is telling the truth, and addresses him as "Alex" instead of "Dad".
 The two quickly form a bond.

-A demon-possessed Madelyne sets plans to take over the world into play.
-She takes control of all the members of the Six except Havok.
+A demon-possessed Madelyne sets plans to take over the world.
+She takes control of all members of the Six except Havok.
 Scotty is warned of her doings by his precognitive power, and Havok takes him and his nanny, Elektra, into hiding.
 For months Madelyne wages war against the rest of the world while trying to open a gateway to allow a full demonic invasion.
 Scotty finally stops her by exorcising the Goblin Entity from her mind.